-raspistill is the command line tool for capturing still photographs with the camera module.
+raspistill is the command line tool for capturing still photographs with a Raspberry Pi camera module.

 Basic usage of raspistill

-With the camera module connected and enabled, enter the following command in the Terminal to take a picture:
+With a camera module connected and enabled, enter the following command in the terminal to take a picture:

 raspistill -o cam.jpg